Perfect hash function: Space lower bounds

 bits/key, minus log(n) bits overall.

 Extensions

-Memory address identity

-A trivial but pervasive example of perfect hashing is implicit in the (virtual) memory address space of a computer.
-Since each byte of virtual memory is a distinct, unique, directly addressable storage location, the value of the (starting) address of any object stored in memory can be considered a de facto perfect hash of that object into the entire memory address range.

 Dynamic perfect hashing

 Using a perfect hash function is best in situations where there is a frequently queried large set, S, which is seldom updated.
 This is because any modification of the set S may cause the hash function to no longer be perfect for the modified set.
 Solutions which update the hash function any time the set is modified are known as dynamic perfect hashing, but these methods are relatively complicated to implement.

 Minimal perfect hash function

 A minimal perfect hash function is a perfect hash function that maps n keys to n consecutive integers – usually the numbers from 0 to n − 1 or from 1 to n.
 A more formal way of expressing this is: Let j and k be elements of some finite set S. Then h is a minimal perfect hash function if and only if h(j) = h(k) implies j = k (injectivity) and there exists an integer a such that the range of h is a..a + |S| − 1.
 It has been proven that a general purpose minimal perfect hash scheme requires at least $\log_2 e \approx 1.44$ bits/key.
-Although this space bound has been achieved by theoretical works, in practice, the best known minimal perfect hashing schemes require roughly 1.56 bits/key if given enough time.
+Assuming that $S$ is a set of size $n$ containing integers in the range $[1, 2^{o(n)}]$, it is known how to efficiently construct an explicit minimal perfect hash function from $S$ to $\{1, 2, \ldots, n\}$ that uses space $n \log_2 e + o(n)$bits and that supports constant evaluation time.
+In practice, there are minimal perfect hashing schemes that use roughly 1.56 bits/key if given enough time.